RedisLabs/redis-enterprise-k8s-docs/README.md

     ```

 6) Create the operator deployment: a deployment responsible for managing the k8s deployment and lifecycle of a redis-enterprise-cluster.
-    Among many other responsibilities, it creates a stateful set that runs the redis enterprise nodes (as pods).
+    Among many other responsibilities, it creates a stateful set that runs the Redis Enterprise nodes (in pods).

     Before applying - edit the tag according to the relevant operator version: ```image: redislabs/operator:tag```
     ```